Table of Contents

 There are many local community events like meetups and regular tables taking place close to you.
 Just go the meetup page and find the next group around you.
 And if none exists yet, it might be time to think about starting one! :-)

 Slack is a wonderful tool for quick and easy communication and collaboration.
-I am member of the following teams and can recommend them.
+On the following you will find fellow testers ready to listen and support.

 - Ministry of Testing